tinyvision/DAMO-YOLO/README.md

 <div align="center"><img src="assets/logo.png" width="1500"></div>

 ## Introduction
 Welcome to **DAMO-YOLO**!
 It is a fast and accurate object detection method, which achieves a higher performance than state-of-the-art YOLO series.
 DAMO-YOLO is extend from YOLO but with some new techs, including Neural Architecture Search (NAS) backbones, efficient Reparameterized Generalized-FPN (RepGFPN), a lightweight head with AlignedOTA label assignment, and distillation enhancement.
-For more details, please refer to our [report](https://github.com/tinyvision/DAMO-YOLO/tree/master/assets/DAMO-YOLO.pdf).
+For more details, please refer to our [Arxiv Report](https://arxiv.org/abs/2211.15444).
 Moreover, here you can find not only powerful models, but also highly efficient training strategies and complete tools from training to deployment.

 <div align="center"><img src="assets/curve.png" width="500"></div>